 The traditions gathered here are offered in that spirit.
 They are suggestions, not rules - tools to help ideas take root rather than prescriptions to follow.
 In the same way, Contours of Tomorrow includes a small set of Ethical Touchstones: guiding ideas meant to help translate reflection into everyday choices, offering orientation without enforcement.

-Tradition doesn’t need to be old to be meaningful.
-It doesn’t need to be religious to be significant.
+Tradition does not need to be ancient to be meaningful.
+It does not need to be religious to matter.
 A well-placed phrase, a moment of pause, a shared gesture - simple acts like these can anchor attention, reinforce shared purpose, and help carry intentions forward over time.

 Whether at the edges of life - birth, death, marriage - or in the quieter rhythms of daily living, traditions give shape to our contributions and durability to our intentions.
 They act as memory aids, make abstract principles tangible, and help good ideas persist beyond a single moment.

-As always, take what resonates and leave behind what doesn’t.
-These traditions are meant to be used, adapted, and reshaped through experience - not enforced, defended, or treated as fixed.
+As always, take what resonates and leave behind what does not.
+These traditions are meant to be used, adapted, reshaped, or ignored through experience - not enforced, defended, or treated as fixed.